You never lose by giving your time

 - Managing a guesthouse in Bangkok in Thailand

 By that I mean cleaning, preparing coffee for guests, feeding seven cats, talking with the guests and sometimes going out with them.
 That was my first volunteering experience abroad and I worked for two weeks.
 It was exhausting because I rose early and didn’t have much time for myself but on the other hand, I met wonderful people.
 I lived in a non tourist street with amazing food where I felt like in my own “hood“.
 I even helped one Thai kid with English and managed to teach him one word – a cat.

-- Homeschooling a 9-year old “Indiana Jones“ in Ban Chang in Thailand
+- Homeschooling a 9-year old “Indiana Jones“ in Thailand

 Emma from Scotland invited me to teach her son Ben to read, write and help him with geography, as she doesn’t believe in conventional school so Ben is being homeschooled.
 Why should one only read about history of South Africa if a traveler from there can tell you about it?
 You want to eat paella?
 Host someone from Spain!
 That was Emma’s philosophy and it grew on me.

 I lived with another fellow traveler for 10 days in a luxury and secured neighborhood with “Beverly Hills“ style houses, communal swimming pool and four of their pets – Tommy &Tally (two dogs), Noodle & Princess (two cats), in which I fell in love.
 Javi and I took dogs for a walk on the beach.
 We cooked.
 We played and learned together with Ben, a young version of Indiana Jones.
 Fridge was always full and sunsets were incredible.

 - Receptionist and English teacher in a Japanese guesthouse in Cambodia